Jaclyn Long

 Drawing upon a wealth of modalities, including Internal Family Systems (IFS), Somatic IFS, Hakomi, Eye-Movement Desensitization & Reprocessing (EMDR) and Mindfulness-Based interventions, I guide clients in accessing their inner wisdom and support them in finding their way back home to themselves.
 I offer a warm, loving and compassionate presence as I help people move in the directions that are most meaningful and satisfying to them.

+I consider it an incredible honor to get to serve as a compassionate companion and a caring guide for people on their journey through life, and that I get to witness the profound power and deep resilience of the human spirit each and every day.
 Instead of offering cookie-cutter solutions to people’s challenges, I custom tailor the therapeutic process to suit the unique needs of the individual with whom I am working.
 In so doing, I draw from a variety of modalities, including:

 • Internal Family Systems (IFS)